Gremlins by Steven Spielberg, Chris Columbus, WB.

-Fortunately, all the gremlins so born were paralyzed by the falling rain, unable to defend themselves from the boots of their attackers.
+Fortunately, all the gremlins so born were paralyzed by the falling water, unable to defend themselves from the boots of their attackers.

-Unfortunately the rain slowed to a trickle and stopped completely.
+Unfortunately, the rain slowed to a trickle and then stopped completely.

 Angel, Gunn and Spike soon found themselves literally buried by an immense wave of biting, kicking, sneering blue pint-size blue creatures that did not know the meaning of a fair fight.
 All of them retaining a portion of their progenitor's immense physical strength.